6110-sp24/6110-sp24.github.io/_pages/project/phase_2.md

 {: .note }
 > Starting with this phase, you will work in teams of 3-4 people.
-> Please submit the team preference form on Gradescope by **11:59PM on Wednesday, February 28**.
+> Please submit the [Team Preference Form](https://www.gradescope.com/courses/727449/assignments/4145541) on Gradescope by **11:59PM on Wednesday, February 28**.
 >
 > See the [team formation](#team-formation) section below for more information.

 {: .announcement }
 > There are two deliverables for this phase, both of which are due at **11:59 PM on Friday, March 8**.
 > 1. Your semantic checker
-> 2. A short report, which will include the LLM questionnaire
+> 2. A short report, including an overview of your IR design, your team dynamics, and the LLM questionnaire
 >
 > Only one submission is needed for each team --- please use Gradescope's feature to add multiple people to a single submission.